Snowbreak is a 3D waifu gacha third-person shooter.

 All your operatives share the same U-Energy gauge.

-Use your other operatives Support Ability with Z, X, or C, depending on which operatives support ability you want to use.
+Use your other operatives Support Abilities with Z, X, or C, depending on which specific operatives support ability you want to use.

 Each day you'll want to